It takes a lot to get a person to change their eating habits.

 Foremost among those concerns is the environmental impact.

-The production of meat impacts that environment in several ways.
+The production of meat impacts the environment in several ways.
 It starts with fossil fuels but also involves methane produced by the animals as well as how much land and water get used in the production of meat products.

 Of the different meat products available, beef is the biggest culprit when it comes to impact on climate.